awsdocs/amazon-glacier-developer-guide/doc_source/api-GetVaultLock.md

 ### Example Response<a name="api-GetVaultLock-example-response"></a>

-If the request was successful, Amazon Glacier returns the vault access policy as a JSON string in the body of the response\.
+If the request was successful, Glacier returns the vault access policy as a JSON string in the body of the response\.
 The returned JSON string uses "\\" as an escape character, as shown in the [Initiate Vault Lock \(POST lock\-policy\)](api-InitiateVaultLock.md) example request\.
 However, the following example shows the returned JSON string without escape characters for readability\.

 ```
  1. HTTP/1.1 200 OK